 Creating a budget is an effective way to help you avoid overspending.
-To do this, you can first learn about the different types of budgets, their benefits, and the principles you should keep in mind when preparing one.
-All of this information is available in this article.
-So, let's dive in and read until the end!
+To get started, it’s useful to first understand the different types of budgets, their benefits, and the key principles to keep in mind when preparing one.
+You can learn all of this in this article—so let’s dive in!

-According to Investopedia, a budget is an estimate of income and expenses made for a specific period in the future.
+According to Investopedia, a budget is an estimate of income and expenses prepared for a specific period in the future.

-This can be done by individuals, households, governments, or businesses, regardless of their income level.
-The purpose is to estimate how much money will be spent based on the income received.
+This can be done by individuals, households, governments, or businesses of any income level.
+Its purpose is to estimate how much money will be spent based on the income received.

-You can create a budget with pen and paper, spreadsheets, or versatile business apps like Labamu.
+You can also create a budget using pen and paper, a spreadsheet, or a versatile business app like Labamu.

 Types of Budgets

-In this article, Labamu will focus on discussing the types of budgets commonly used by businesses.
-According to Bedford Consulting, here are some of the most frequently used types.
-Each of these budgets has its own advantages and disadvantages, which will be discussed in more detail below.
+In this article, Labamu will specifically focus on the types of budgets commonly used by businesses.
+According to Bedford Consulting, the following are some of the most frequently used types.
+Each comes with its own advantages and drawbacks, which will be discussed in more detail below.

-This type of budget is created by following the budget from the previous period—usually with only slight adjustments to establish the new budget.
+Also known as an incremental budget, this type of budget is prepared based on the previous period’s budget—usually with only minor adjustments to set the new budget.

 Advantages: